udragon/pybrctl/README.rst

 =============
 This example shows how to set up a new bridge and remove it::

-  from pybrctl import BridgeController
+  from pybrctl import pybrctl

-  brctl = BridgeController()
+  brctl = pybrctl.BridgeController()

   b = brctl.addbr("br0")
   b.addif("eth0")